Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-upgrade-steps.md

 - **State-aware orchestratio**n &mdash; If using [state-aware orchestration](/docs/deploy/state-aware-about), dbt doesn't detect a change if a table or view is dropped externally.
 This means state-aware orchestration _will not_ rebuild it.
   - Workarounds:
-    - Use **Clear cache** button on the Environment settings page to force a full rebuild (acts like a reset). <!-- not avail yet and link to Bianca's doc on instructions) --> OR
+    - <!-- placeholder for link to Bianca's doc on instructions) -->
     - Temporarily disable State-aware orchestration for the job and rerun it again.